1. What Is the GDPR?

 The list of data subject rights needs to include directions on how users can act upon those rights.
 GDPR privacy policies should give directions, information, and appropriate links to assist users who wish to act upon any of the rights listed above.

-These are all good examples of GDPR privacy policies, but remember that although it’s useful to draw inspiration from such policies, they aren’t templates for GDPR compliance.
+These are all good examples of GDPR privacy policies, but remember that they aren’t templates for GDPR compliance.
 Copying another company’s clauses without modification will confuse users, and lead to legal trouble.

 Contact information for Etsy’s data protection officer is displayed prominently, as are details for its data protection authority.